-While it sounds simple, firing an accurate shot is something that a lot of shooters struggle with and the only way to improve accuracy is to practice the fundamental principles of marksmanship.
+While it sounds simple, firing an accurate shot is something that a lot of shooters struggle with.
+The only way to improve accuracy is to practice the fundamental principles of marksmanship.
 Focusing on one element at a time may be the solution to improving accuracy.

-One drill that I teach some of my students is shooting the strip.
+One drill that I teach some of my students is called shooting the strip.
 This drill allows the shooter to work on sight windage and elevation separately as part of their training.
-Once improvement is made in both areas separately, those skills are combined to hit the bullseye of the target.
+Make improvement in both areas separately.
+Combine them to hit the bullseye of the target.

-Shooting the strip is simple.
+Shooting the strip is a simple exercise.
+All you need is a target and some masking tape.
 Place a strip of masking tape vertically on one target and another strip of tape horizontally on another.
 Following the fundamentals of marksmanship shoot along the strip of tape until your shots are consistently hitting it.

 Once you are consistent in hitting the strip on one target, work on hitting the other.
 When you become consistent at hitting both targets it’s time to aim for the bullseye.